Gerry and Ziz

-Gerry And Ziz was a Canadian music variety television series which aired on CBC Television in 1979.
+Gerry And Ziz is a Canadian music variety television series which aired on CBC Television in 1979.

 Premise

 This series was hosted by musicians Gerry Paquin and Gerard "Ziz" Jean, previously seen on Canadian Express.
 Jay Brazeau and David Gillies performed humour segments.
 Joan Armatrading, Leon Bibb, Charity Brown, Pauline Julien, Denise McCann, Colleen Peterson, Graham Shaw and Valdy were among the visiting artists.

 Production

 Episodes were produced in Winnipeg by Marv Terhock with a live audience.
 Musical direction was by Ron Paley.

 Scheduling

 The half-hour series aired on Sundays at 10:00 p.m.
 (Eastern) from 8 July to 2 September 1979.